 Misconception #3: Saturated Fat Causes Heart Disease

 A massive review article published in 2010 looked at 21 prospective epidemiological studies with a total of 347,747 subjects.3 According to this study, there is absolutely no association between saturated fat and heart disease.
-Another review published in 2014 looked at data from 76 studies with a total of 643,226 participants, which showed similar results.4
+Another review published in 2014 looked at data from 76 studies with

 The fact that many students of nutrition, biology, and medicine are taught these misconceptions, which are re-enforced through health recommendation and nutritional guidelines, is horrifying.